axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements

+## 2/5/2018 9:19:41 AM

+Thorough overhaul of underlying database storage and retrieval.
+Result is a much more robust and simpler project (see 'todo.md' for tech details) All projects working except SR with profit rate equalization; however currently this is only a simple consistency check since profit rates are already equal for SR project 1
+Before proceeding to deal exhaustively with profit rate equalization, it was necessary first to ensure that the project could accomodate multiple industries and multiple different types of means of production.
+The underlying code is now there, but has to be tested.

 ## 2/4/2018 2/4/2018 5:49:20 PM

 New option 'deltas' allows user to display the differences between changed items and their predecessors